-Disrupt or be disrupted: Digital readiness in the British wholesale sector
+Disrupt or be disrupted: Digital readiness in wholesale

 Digital commerce, specifically the use of the Internet, mobile networks and commerce infrastructure to execute transactions with consumers or businesses, has been predominantly led by consumer-facing industries and organisations.
 But things are starting to change.